arcc-hitt/micro-quiz-platform/README.md

 * View final score after completing the quiz
 * Fully responsive UI
 * Loading + error handling on every page
+* Unit and Functional Testing with Jest and Cypress

 ---